 The internet seemed to agree that using the Dyson Airwrap Styler, which features an intelligent heat control system that measures airflow and temperature to keep the unit below 302 degrees, made for a much cooler hair-styling experience.
 The device's brush attachment and air-curling barrels claimed to give hair a volumizing boost, so I was eager to try it out.

-At $550, the price tag on the Dyson Airwrap might make you hesitate, but in the weeks I've been using it, I've packed away or donated every other styling tool I own.
+The price tag on the Dyson Airwrap might make you hesitate, but in the weeks I've been using it, I've packed away or donated every other styling tool I own.

 When the Airwrap arrived, I told my husband I had never held a hair product that felt so fancy.
 The unit comes in a truly gorgeous tan leather storage case and the number of gizmos and gadgets stored inside made me feel like I was a bit out of my league.
 As I identified each attachment's purpose, I looked at my husband and said, "Maybe I should call my hairstylist and see if she can help me make sense of this."